 - Remove pie weight, continue baking the Pie crust for another 20 minutes or until crust is well baked, golden brown both on the bottom and side as well.
 Let the crust rest for 15 minutes on room temp.

-- Do not pour Ricotta filling in while crust is very hot & make sure only pour Ricotta filling in, if the crust is properly baked
+- Make sure only pour the filling in, if the crust is properly baked

 - Once Ricotta filling in, cover the edge of the pie crust all around with aluminium foil, so it won´t be browning too much.